Morriar/nit/src/doc/doc_experiments/exp_align/out.nlp/json.out.md

 #### Missing attributes and default values

-> match: json::JsonValue::value
-> match: json::JsonDeserializer::attributes_path
-> match: json::serialization_write::JsonSerializer::first_attribute
+> match: json
-> match: json::JsonKeyError::json_value
+> match: json::JsonValue
-> match: json::dynamic::Text::to_json_value
+> match: json::dynamic

 When reading JSON, some attributes expected by Nit classes may be missing.
 The JSON object may come from an external API using optional attributes or from a previous version of your program without the attributes.
 When an attribute is not found, the deserialization engine acts in one of three ways:

-> match: json::static::Text::json_to_nit_string
-> match: json::JSONStringParser::parse_json_object
-> match: json::serialization_write::JsonSerializer::first_attribute
-> match: json::JsonDeserializer::attributes_path
 > match: json
+> match: json::JsonSerializer
+> match: json::JsonSequenceRead
+> match: json::JsonDeserializer
+> match: json::JsonValue
+> match: json::JSONStringParser
+> match: json::JsonObject
+> match: json::error
+> match: json::serialization_read
+> match: json::JsonMapRead
+> match: json::dynamic
+> match: json::store
+> match: json::static
+> match: json::serialization_write

 1. If the attribute has a default value or if it is annotated by `lazy`, the engine leave the attribute to the default value.
 No error is raised.